milenoss/mod-3-code-challenge/README.md

 ## Deliverables and How to Approach

-For this challenge it is important to work iteratively, one feature at a time, before moving on to the next.
+For this challenge it is important to work iteratively: one feature at a time, before moving on to the next.
 You should **prioritize making code that works over attempting all of the deliverables.** It is better to have a handfull of fully working features than 10 things that were attempted but do not work.

 We have provided what we believe to be a good breakdown of how to approach the this problem:

 ## Step 1 - Get the Image Data

 When the page loads you will need to make a request to the API to get the data about your picture.
-The API follows RESTful conventions.
+The API follows RESTful conventions, but make sure you read the API documentation to familiarize yourself with the models, their associations, and the available endpoints of the API.

 #### API Docs

 #### Endpoint to show an individual Image

 Visit https://randopic.herokuapp.com/ in your web browser.
-The application will assign you your very own `image_id`.  **THIS IS YOUR ASSIGNED IMAGE.
+The backend will assign you your very own `image_id`.  **THIS IS YOUR ASSIGNED IMAGE.
 This prevents your classmates from editing your images and vice versa**.

 **Before you start anything else, locate the variable `imageId` in the `src/index.js`.
 Replace the value of the variable with your image id, and use it as the `/:id` parameter in your initial GET request.** This will be the image you'll be working with for this code challenge.